MorrellLAB/Nanopore/SQK-RAD004/SQK-RAD004-protocol.md

 - [ ] Fill a large foam container with ice.

+- [ ] Put on a pair of lab gloves.

 - [ ] Fetch the size-selected DNA from inside a white foam container inside the lab refridgerator and place the tube on ice.

 - [ ] If this is the first time using this DNA sample or the sample has been stored for a long period, you may want to check the quality of the input DNA using the Nanodrop.
 ONT recommends the following quality criteria: